The European Company: Societas Europaea (SE) - GPO6

 This is intended as an introductory guide only.
 It cannot tell you everything you may need to know if you are involved in the formation of an SE, managing an SE, or are a shareholder or an employee of an SE.

 If you are considering forming an SE, please seek specialist legal advice or refer to the law governing SEs.
-You will find the relevant law in the
+The relevant legislation is:

 This guidance does not cover in any detail existing company law that applies to both PLCs and SEs; it assumes that the reader is familiar with the regulation of PLCs registered in the UK.
 A glossary of unfamiliar terms is included at the end of this guide.